epfl-ada/ada-2024-project-adaventurers2024/README.md

 #### Tropes Negative Reception (RQ6, RQ7)

 To investigate the relationship between narrative tropes and audience reception, we established a rating threshold of 6.0 on a 10-point scale to distinguish between low and high-rated films.
 Our first step was to identify the 20 most common tropes in low-rated movies.
 Then, we analyze tropes within specific genres, we focused on Horror, Adventure, and Comedy films for this initial analysis.
 We calculated a ratio of trope occurrence in low-rated films compared to high-rated films.
 The results were visualized using bar plots showing tropes that might contribute to negative audience reception.

-Next steps include completing the plots for all genres and analyzing combinations of tropes.
+We also analyzed movies through their associated tropes, creating binary vectors for each film.
+Each vector has a dimension equal to the total number of unique tropes in our dataset, with 1s indicating the presence of specific tropes and 0s their absence.
+Using these binary vectors, we performed k-means clustering with k=50 to identify groups of movies with similar trope patterns.
+We visualized the resulting clusters using t-SNE dimensionality reduction to examine relationships between movies based on their trope usage.
+To understand what makes movies poorly received, we identified the 10 clusters with lowest average ratings, analyzed common trope combinations in these clusters, created a co-occurrence network to visualize how tropes appear together, and examined the evolution of trope usage and ratings over time (1920-present).
+Our approach assumes that movies sharing similar tropes likely share narrative patterns, allowing us to identify potentially problematic storytelling combinations through their trope signatures.

 ## Proposed Timeline